reecerussell/tx-command/README.md

 ## Contributing

-Not much here, but feel free to raise and issues or open a Pull Request if you think of an enhancement or spot a bug!
+Not much here, but feel free to raise an issue or open a Pull Request if you think of an enhancement or spot a bug!